LeonelFlores/Try/README.md

-This is the first test for git and github
+#This is the first test for git and github.
+its amazing!